iiepdev/school-catchment-plugin/README.md

 ---

+### Install the plugin

+To install the Catchment Plugin, simply open the Plugin Manager (`Plugins > Manage and Install Plugins...`), search for Catchment and click Install Plugin.
+The Plugin will then appear in Plugins toolbar.

 ### How to get started

 Currently, the plugin calculates catchment areas (isochrones) for a specified layer of schools with a selected mode of transport (walking/hiking, cycling, driving) and a selected distance in metres or duration in minutes (e.g. 1500 metres, 30 minutes of transit).